CircuitSetup/Remote/FUTABA.md

 #### Toggle switches

-Note that using the Futaba's original front and top toggle switches is entirely optional, and doing it is not trivial.
+Note that using the Futaba's original front and top toggle switches is entirely optional, and doing so is not trivial.
 They would serve as User Buttons for audio playback and MQTT messages.

 If you want to wire the toggle switches from the Futaba remote control to the Control Board, it is recommended to use a common GND wire.
 This common GND wire connects all center pins of all switches to each other and to one of the GND screw connectors on the Control Board.